 ◘ Fig. C-27: Asia with zonobiomes I-IX (see Fig. C-26 for the Near East).

 In Western Europe, the zonobiomes run more from north to south as a result of the influence of the Gulf Stream, whereas in Eastern Europe the normal west-east extension can be seen.
 They are from north to south: Zonobiome IX (tundra zone) with zonoecotone VIII/IX (forest tundra), zonoecotone VIII (boreal coniferous forest zone), zonoecotone VI/VIII with zonoecotone VI, both of which, however, are tilted to the east (mixed forest and deciduous forest zone) and finally zonoecotone VII (steppe zone).
 Zonobiomes IX, VIII, and VII find their immediate eastward continuation in Asia (◘ Fig. C-26).
-Southern Europe belongs to zonobiome IV (Mediterranean hardpan), which is still weakly noticeable in Iran and Afghanistan.
+Southern Europe belongs to zonobiome IV (Mediterranean), which is still weakly noticeable in Iran and Afghanistan.
 Zonobiome III is completely absent from Europe.
 Only zonoecotone IV/III occupies a small semi-desert area in south-eastern Spain, the driest part of Europe.
 In Central Europe, the zonation is strongly modified by the Alps and the other mountains.
-The mountainous Balkan Peninsula is also complexly zoned.
+The zonation in mountainous Balkan Peninsula is also very complex.

 In ◘ Fig. C-22 to ◘ Fig. C-27 the major ecological subdivision of the continents (modified after Walter et al. 1975) is shown.
-Signatures I - IX correspond to zonobiomes (ZB); zonoecotones (overlapping hatchings) and mountains (gridded) are shown between them.
+Signatures I - IX correspond to zonobiomes (ZB); zono-ecotones (overlapping hatchings) and mountains (gridded) are shown between them.

-◘ Fig. C-21 The extent of wildfires in different seasons for 2014 (from top to bottom: spring, summer, autumn, winter) compared using NASA nighttime satellite imagery (taken from: https://lance.modaps.eosdis.nasa.gov/firemaps/).
+◘ Fig. C-21 The extent of wildfires in different seasons for 2014 (from top to bottom: spring, summer, autumn, winter) compared using NASA nighttime satellite imagery (taken from: https://t1p.de/kxqs).